National

 www.catholiccharitiesgainesville.org

 Emergency assistance is provided for rent, food, utilities and limited prescription assistance.
 Must provide: Photo ID and Social Security Cards for everyone over 18 years of age living in the home.
-Food Pantry is open from 9:30 am to 12:30 pm and from 1:00 pm to 3:00 pm Monday – Thursday.
-Rent and Utility Assistance provided only once.
-RX Program is once every 6 months up to $20.00 at Wise’s Pharmacy.
-Programs also available that provide assistance with Thanksgiving or Christmas.
+Food Pantry is open from 9:30 am to 12:30 pm Monday – Thursday, excluding holidays.
+The regional office is open Monday – Friday 9:00 am to 4:30 pm.
+Programs also available that provide assistance at Thanksgiving or Christmas time.

 1701 NE 9th Street

-The Emergency Assistance program may help eligible households with immediate financial emergencies.
-Central Florida Community Action Agency provides direct assistance and referrals for basic needs including rental assistance, energy payments, nutrition, transportation, temporary shelter and more.
+Central Florida Community Action Agency provides direct assistance and referrals for basic needs including rental assistance, energy payments, nutrition, transportation, and more.
 This program is designed to provide immediate assistance to individuals to overcome one-time situations of dire need.
+This assistance is available to those who apply to the Low-Income Home Energy Assistance Program (LIHEAP) and the Raising and Improving Self-Sufficiency Expectations (R.I.S.E.)
+Program.

 Christian Services Center